wax-office-of-inspector-general/wax-developer/docs/en/tools/blockchain_tools.md

 Used to store private keys.
 This program automatically starts when you initiate **cleos** commands and can start several instances on your local server.

-Refer to EOSIO's <a href="https://developers.eos.io/manuals/eos/v2.0/keosd/index" target="_blank">Introduction - keosd</a> for more information.
+Refer to EOS's <a href="https://docs.eosnetwork.com/leap/latest/keosd/" target="_blank">Introduction - keosd</a> for more information.

 ## nodeos